Skip to main content

 • arrow_forward Our newsletter

-The Centre for Media Transition (CMT) is an interdisciplinary research unit of the Faculty of Arts and Social Sciences and the Faculty of Law.
+The Centre for Media Transition (CMT) is an interdisciplinary research unit of the Faculty of Design and Society and the Faculty of Law.

 The International Consortium of Investigative Journalists (ICIJ) Sydney Office is also based within the Centre for Media Transition.